-Hundreds of farms all over the country will once again open their gates for this year’s Open Farm Sunday on 12th June.
-You’re invited to visit your local farm and learn first-hand what it means to be a farmer, where your food comes from, and the high standards it’s produced to.
+Hundreds of farms all over the country will once again open their gates for this year’s Open Farm Sunday on 11 June.
+It's your chance to pull on your sturdiest shoes to learn first-hand about where your food comes from.

-The family-friendly event is a great opportunity for members of the public, young and old, to discover how farmers are committed to sustainability, biodiversity, animal welfare, and enhancing our iconic countryside.
+The family-friendly event is a great opportunity for members of the public, young and old, to hear directly from farmers about their role as food producers and custodians of our iconic countryside.

 Each farm will offer something unique, based around the farm’s individual story.
-This can range from small farms with self-guided walks to large open days with trailer rides, demonstrations, and fun activities for children.
-Activities differ from farm to farm and may include things like: a farm walk, nature trail, tractor and trailer rides, demonstrations, pond dipping, activities for children, a mini farmers’ market or farm shop.
+You can find something for everyone - from small farms offering self-guided walks to larger open days offering a full range of family attractions and catering.
+Activities differ from farm to farm and could include anything from a simple farm walk or nature trail to tractor and trailer rides, demonstrations, pond dipping, activities for children, food tasting, mini farmers’ market or a farm shop.

 Suffolk Strawberries prove a hit

 Around 350 people attended the Open Farm Sunday event at Lindsey Lodge Farm in Suffolk in 2019.
 The farm is a small horticultural business growing strawberries, raspberries, blueberries and blackberries.